 For those of you that aren’t familiar with the story, here is a brief resume:

-young Kenshiro, together with other 3 stepbrothers (Jagi, Toki and Raul), is adopted by the last “Hokuto Shinken” (Divine school of Hokuto) master in order to learn the martial art.
-The older master has no sons, and needs to find a proper successor.
+young Kenshiro, together with other 3 stepbrothers (Jagi, Toki, and Raul), is adopted by the last “Hokuto Shinken” (Divine school of Hokuto) master in order to learn the martial art.
+The older master has no sons and needs to find a proper successor.

-Of course, all of this is easier said than done, since during his journey Ken will loose his fiancè Yuria (or Julia), will get almost killed by Shin (who will carve the famous 7 stars on Ken’s chest), will have to fight hordes of colorful bandits and will finally have to kill all of his stepbrothers.
+Of course, all of this is easier said than done, since during his journey Ken will lose his fiancè Yuria (or Julia), will get almost killed by Shin (who will carve the famous 7 stars on Ken’s chest), will have to fight hordes of colorful bandits and will finally have to kill all of his stepbrothers.

-Up to this point, this looks like a pretty straight forward and already-seen story, which shares a common background with many movies of the ’80ies.
-The strong point here is that the assassination’s art of Hokuto is based on the exploitation of “Tsubos”, pressure points coming from acupressure technics of traditional chinese medicine that, if properly stimulated, can heal or can kill you instantly, making your body explode from within (I wish I had known Hokuto Shinken when I was in junior high school … ).
+Up to this point, this looks like a pretty straightforward and already-seen story, which shares a common background with many movies of the ’80ies.
+The strong point here is that the assassination’s art of Hokuto is based on the exploitation of “Tsubos”, pressure points coming from acupressure technics of traditional Chinese medicine that, if properly stimulated, can heal or can kill you instantly, making your body explode from within (I wish I had known Hokuto Shinken when I was in junior high school … ).

-Don’t get me wrong, this game is far from perfection but I personally think that its strong points overwheight its flaws, thus resulting in an (almost) excellent product for the fans of the manga (and anime, and OAVs …) but also in something accessible to “beat ’em up” lovers or casual gamers.
+Don’t get me wrong, this game is far from perfection but I personally think that its strong points overweight its flaws, thus resulting in an (almost) excellent product for the fans of the manga (and anime, and OAVs …) but also in something accessible to “beat ’em up” lovers or casual gamers.

 The game sports very different options: from “legend mode” in which you follow the original storyline, to “dream mode” where you can play “side stories” with other main characters, to “boss battle” in which you directly fight against a “boss” of your choice and so on.
-The game also have “capture-the-flag” modes which can be played in co-op with a vertical-split-screen option.
+The game also has “capture-the-flag” modes which can be played in co-op with a vertical-split-screen option.

 Having said this, here is my personal opinion:

 Story: 10/10.
-It strictly follows the manga’s story line, which I love since I was a teen-ager;
+It strictly follows the manga’s storyline, which I love since I was a teenager;

 Button Mapping: 8/10.
 Not perfect (see my “Rant V2.0” on post#140) but it works fine for the most part;